childcare-app-org/daycare/README.md

 - View active visits at their assigned hospital
 - View today's completed visits
-- Create new visits (for new or returning patients)
+- Create new visits (for new or returning patients) with:
+  - Reason for visit (quick-select pills: Fever, Asthma/Rash, Infectious Disease, Undiagnosed + custom text)
+  - Pickup time and notes
 - Register new patients (parent + child)
 - Log care events during visits:
   - Output events (Pee, Poo, Puke) with tags